dhoyle/splicedocs-jekyll/pages/ReleaseNotes/Intro.ReleaseNotes.md

 ## Database Patch Release Notes  {#releasenotes}

-This is the first release of version 3.0, so there are not yet any patch release notes.
+This is the first release of version 3.1, so there are currently no patch release notes.

 {% comment %}
 <ul>